-The following action research case of a European health insurance provider shows the business impact of the knowledge aspect of competence for all CRM subprocesses.
-The case focuses on strategic skill management as a means to support complex customer processes, improve the corporate ability to react quickly to
+The following action research case of a European health insurance provider shows the business impact of the knowledge aspect of competence for all CRM sub-processes.
+The case focuses on strategic skill management as a means to support complex customer processes, improve the corporate ability to react quickly to changing market requirements and to manage and improve the corporate skill set.

-3.2.1 CKM Challenges

-Customers typically demand individual, affordable insurance services.
-This requires employees in the customer oriented units that are organized along marketing, sales, and services to have complex, comprehensive and flexible knowledge for and about the customers.
+3.2.1 CKM challenges.
+Customers demand individual, affordable insurance services.
+This requires employees in the customer-oriented units that are organized along marketing, sales, and services to have complex, comprehensive and flexible knowledge for and about the customers.
 Without a management tool for managing and making visible the required knowledge and skills on a corporate level, the organization could suffer competency shortages with a negative impact on business performance.

-3.2.2 Relevant Knowledge Aspects

-This case focuses on the knowledge aspect of competency and therefore concentrates on the management of implicit knowledge which cannot be transferred between persons solely by using information technology.
+3.2.2 Relevant knowledge aspects.
+This case focuses on the knowledge aspect of competency and therefore concentrates on the management of implicit knowledge which cannot be transferred between persons solely by using IT.
 The project aimed at establishing an IT solution to support corporate skill management which would create transparency as to where in the organization what knowledge resides.
 The main services to be delivered by the new system were derived from the requirements by the business units.
 These were competency profiles of employees combined with search functionality to locate employees with certain skills.
 Also, the system was to create competency maps of the organization based on individual competency profiles.
-In addition, Human resources (HR) demanded that the competency profiles can be used for individual goal definition, human resource planning, and to derive training measures.
+In addition, human resources (HRs) demanded that the competency profiles can be used for individual goal definition, HR planning, and to derive training measures.

-To develop the competency profile, a "skill tree" was used, which included professional competence as well as information about education, language skills, and experience.
+To develop the competency profile, a "skill tree" was used, which included professional competencies as well as information about education, language skills, and experience.
 The identification of competencies critical for the success of the company was based on criteria such as relevance to strategic goals, relative steadiness (i.e. how much effort it takes to acquire a skill that lasts), and relative scarceness.